 Although the story consisted of a dominant afterlife perspective, it was not a doom and gloom kind of novel.
 The author managed to create this backstory of life and death, accompanying scientific and logical reasoning, for the possibility of what the plot had to offer.
 The clerk in the story was like the person giving all the information needed for the reader to understand the position and situation John was under.

 The character development was done superbly.
 I believe that is one of the strong aspects of this book.
 The dialogue had a British slang to it which was nice and the literary standard was in good quality.
 Everything was easy to understand and the pace of the story was steady enough to keep the interest going.
 I particularly enjoyed the heaven and hell concept of the plot.
 I believe, with all the world building and the settings provided in this story, the author can easily create more work and added storylines to this book.

 I recommend this book to anyone that is interested in reincarnation, corruption, the human condition, OCD and talking pigeons.

 Written by Jeyran Main

-Category: Fantasy, Science FictionTags: Alternative Reality, amazon, america, Author, book blog, book bloggers, book blogging, Book blogs, book club, book lover, book lovers, book quotes, book review, book reviews, books, canada, children's book, contemporary, editing, Fantasy, Humour, india, indie author, indie writers, indigo chapters, jeyran main, publishing, quote of the day, Quotes, review tales, The Limpet Syndrome by Tony Moyle (Book Review 231), Thriller, waterstones, writing
+Category: Fantasy, Science FictionTags: Action Adventure, Alternative Reality, amazon, america, Author, book blog, book bloggers, book blogging, Book blogs, book club, book lover, book lovers, book quotes, book review, book reviews, books, canada, children's book, contemporary, editing, Fantasy, Humour, india, indie author, indie writers, indigo chapters, jeyran main, publishing, quote of the day, Quotes, review tales, The Limpet Syndrome by Tony Moyle (Book Review 231), waterstones, writing